-This is the number one complaint we encounter.
+This is the number one complaint I encounter.
 People feel disillusioned, overworked, and under-acknowledged.
 Their expectations of the job and/or themselves have fallen short.
 This can lead to mental, emotional and/or physical fatigue, and makes them vulnerable to negative thoughts and toxic behaviours.
 This can quickly become a downward spiral.

 2. LACK OF MOTIVATION

 When people are tired and dissatisfied at work, it takes extra effort each morning to motivate them to do their job as well as they can.
 They do not reach their potential.
 If they are unable to communicate effectively what is happening to someone who has the ability to support them, their performance and possibly their team's performance will suffer.
 People who were once motivated will feel demotivated.

 When people don't understand who they are or how they come across to others, they may find it harder to communicate effectively what they are thinking and feeling.
 Not understanding our past conditioning and how our personalities and characters have evolved can limit our ability to acquire new skills that are suited to our professional desires and aims.